ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/finance/psp.md

 ![](img/psp_how.png)

-- Each time a customer enters their card details and clicks ‘pay’, a transaction request is sent to the OurFintech payment gateway (blockchain based).
+- Each time a customer enters their card details and clicks ‘pay’, a transaction request is sent to the OurWorld Company payment gateway (blockchain based).
 - The PSP blockchain then verifies that the customer’s card or digital wallet holds the required funds to make the payment.
 The PSP does this with the help of a payment processor in case of FIAT.
 - Once the customer’s card or digital wallet details are verified, the PSP either confirms or declines the payment according to the funds available.
 If confirmed, the PSP initiates the transfer of funds from the customer’s account to the associated merchant account.
 - Finally, the PSP sends a transaction notification to the customer and the merchant to confirm the payment's completion.